JetSetIlly/Gopher2600/README.md

 learning more about the `Atari 2600` and also about the [Go programming language](https://golang.org/).

-The original intent was to provide a tool for static analysis of a 6507 program.
-I soon realised that I would need to emulate more and more of the 2600 and not just the CPU.
-Eventually, I realised I would also need a way of see the video output from the TIA.
-At this point it became obvious that I was indeed writing a complete 2600 emulator.
+The original intent was to create a tool for static analysis of a 6507 program to help in the creation of `Atari 2600` games.
+I soon realised however that I would need to emulate more of the 2600 and not just the CPU for this to be useful.

 Because of its origins, any flaws or limitations in the design should be borne in mind while the project is still in development.
 [I am open to any suggestions